-Archeologists from the University of Maryland and Morgan State University have been digging in the neighborhood and some believe, that based on what they’ve found so far, The Hill may give New Orleans’s Treme neighborhood competition as the oldest African-American community in the U.S.
+Archeologists from the University of Maryland and Morgan State University have been digging into the neighborhood and some believe, that based on what they’ve found so far, The Hill may give New Orleans’s Treme neighborhood competition as the oldest African-American community in the U.S.

 Easton, Religious Haven for Quakers

 In Colonial days, Maryland was known for being a religious haven for Quakers and Catholics.
 Third Haven Friends Meeting House (405 South Washington Street), outside the historic district on South Washington Street, is the oldest surviving meeting house of the Religious Society of Friends, known as Quakers.
-It was built in 1684 is still used for worship on Sunday mornings and Wednesday evenings.
+It was built in 1684 and is still used for worship on Sunday mornings and Wednesday evenings.

 The original meeting house is open to visitors.
 You can see the original Colonial wooden construction that has never been updated (repaired, but not updated).

 Nearby is a brick meeting house, built in 1880.
-It’s used in winter months since the original is not insulated.
+It’s used in the winter months since the original is not insulated.
 That building is not open to visitors outside of meeting times.
 A walk through the cemetery is a walk through time.